 Dear Ms. Wiatrek:

 AEP Gas Marketing LP (“GM”) is pleased to respond to CPS Request for Proposals to Furnish Natural Gas Supply.
-AEP Gas Marketing is an affiliate of Houston Pipe Line “(GM”) and both companies are subsidiaries of American Electric Power (“AEP”).
-GM will utilize the GM asset in support of this offer.
-HPL is a 75 year old company with a long history of reliably delivered natural gas to various businesses in Texas including power generation and Local Distribution Companies and Municipalities (“LDC”).
+AEP Gas Marketing LP is an affiliate of Houston Pipe Line Company (“HPL”) and both companies are subsidiaries of American Electric Power (“AEP”).
+GM will utilize the HPL asset in support of this offer.
+HPL is a 75 year old company with a long history of reliably delivered natural gas to various businesses in Texas including power generation and local distribution and municipalities (“LDC”).
 The pipeline system contains over 5,000 miles of high pressure natural gas pipelines that are located in South Texas, along the Gulf Coast, Central Texas and East Texas.
 The sales rate on the asset is currently averaging 1.7 billion cubic feet per day (BCF/D) and is supported by the 118 billion cubic foot (BCF) Bammel Gas Storage Field.
-We at AEP Gas Marketing are very hopeful that we can add City Public Service of San Antonio, Texas to our long list of satisfied customers.
+We at AEP Gas Marketing LP are very hopeful that we can add City Public Service of San Antonio, Texas to our long list of satisfied customers.

 Summary of Principle Terms: Natural Gas Supply and Related Services